chew-wj/fast-api/terraform/README.md

 # AWS EKS Infrastructure with Terraform

-This directory contains Terraform configurations to set up a production-ready AWS EKS cluster with all necessary networking components.
+This directory contains Terraform configurations to set up an AWS EKS cluster with networking components.

 ## Prerequisites